bigdata-i523/hid315/notebook.md

    (10/30/17) - Attended Monday call.
    (11/6/17) - Attended Monday call.
    (11/13/17) - Attended Monday call with Juliette (she was very helpful).
+   (12/6/17) - I attended most every Monday call and a couple other calls.
+Thanks for the assistance.